 Reasons for using an SPV limited company

-There are other reasons such as succession planning, offset mortgage interest costs, ringfencing of assets and passing wealth onto the next generations etc. Below are just some more of the advantages of an SPV.
+There are other reasons such as succession planning, offset mortgage interest costs, ringfencing of assets and passing wealth onto the next generations etc. SPVs can also be used to raise capital from investors to manage funds independently and focus solely on designated projects or assets.
+Below are just some more of the advantages of an SPV.

 Advantages of an SPV